pdillon222/PY4DA/README.md

 # PY4DA
-*A collection of Jupyter Notebooks, taken as notes from Jose Portilla's Python for Data Analysis Udemy course.
+*A collection of Jupyter Notebooks, notes for general data analysis.